Cognitive and Behavioral Therapies: Learn It 1—Psychoanalysis

 • Describe systematic desensitization

-Psychotherapy is a psychological treatment that employs various methods to help someone overcome personal problems, or to attain personal growth.
+Psychotherapy is a psychological treatment that employs various methods to help someone overcome personal problems or attain personal growth.
+It involves talking with a trained mental health professional to address thoughts, feelings, and behaviors.

-First, we will explore the various psychotherapeutic orientations outlined in Table 1.
-In addition to psychotherapy and the biomedical approach, there is also a social approach to treatment, which focuses on family or group therapies.
+In addition to these approaches, there is also a social approach to treatment, which focuses on family or group therapies.
+Many people receive a combination of psychotherapy and biomedical treatment.

 Type Description Example

-Psychodynamic psychotherapy Talk therapy based on belief that the unconscious and childhood conflicts impact behavior Patient talks about their past
+Psychodynamic Talk therapy based on belief that unconscious processes and childhood experiences influence current behavior Patient explores past relationships and recurring patterns

-Behavior therapy Principles of learning applied to change undesirable behaviors Patient learns to overcome fear of elevators through several stages of relaxation techniques
+Behavior therapy Applies learning principles to change undesirable behaviors Patient learns to overcome fears, like anxiety or a phobia, through gradual exposure

-Cognitive therapy Awareness of cognitive process helps patients eliminate thought patterns that lead to distress Patient learns not to overgeneralize failure based on single failure
+Cognitive therapy Helps patients identify and change distorted thought patterns Patient learns to recognize catastrophic thinking.
+For example, a patient learns not to overgeneralize failure based on single failure

-Cognitive-behavioral therapy Work to change cognitive distortions and self-defeating behaviors Patient learns to identify self-defeating behaviors to overcome an eating disorder
+Cognitive-behavioral therapy (CBT) Combines cognitive and behavioral techniques to change thoughts and behaviors Patient identifies self-defeating thoughts and practices new behaviors.
+For example, a person might identify self-defeating behaviors to overcome an eating disorder

-Humanistic therapy Increase self-awareness and acceptance through focus on conscious thoughts Patient learns to articulate thoughts that keep them from achieving their goals
+Humanistic therapy Focuses on self-awareness, personal growth, and accepting oneself Patient explores feelings in a nonjudgmental environment.
+They to articulate thoughts that keep them from achieving their goals

 Psychotherapy Techniques: Psychoanalysis